-Interest expense decreased \$43.6 million primarily related to the repayment of five unsecured notes in 2011, repayment of mortgages at six properties and purchases of senior unsecured notes in the January 2010 and August 2010 tender offers, offset by increased borrowings under our credit facility, new or refinanced debt at several properties including debt associated with the Prime acquisition and new unsecured debt and the issuance of two series of unsecured notes in 2011.
+Interest expense decreased \$43.6 million primarily related to the repayment of five unsecured notes in 2011, repayment of mortgages at six properties and purchases of senior unsecured notes in the January 2010 and August 2010 tender offers, offset by increased borrowings under our credit facility, new or refinanced debt at several properties including debt associated with the Prime acquisition and new unsecured debt and our issuance of two series of unsecured notes in 2011.

-During 2011, we disposed of our interest in an unconsolidated regional mall, one regional mall, three other retail properties, and Prime Outlets-Jeffersonville, and acquired a controlling interest in a regional mall previously accounted for under the equity method.
+During 2011, we disposed of our interest in an unconsolidated regional mall, one regional mall, three other retail properties, and Prime Outlets - Jeffersonville, and acquired a controlling interest in a regional mall previously accounted for under the equity method.
 In addition, on December 31, 2011, a joint venture in which we had a 50% interest was dissolved and, as a result, distributed a portfolio of properties to us and our joint venture partner.
 We now consolidate the six properties we received in the distribution and recorded a non-cash gain representing the fair value of the net assets received in excess of the carrying value of our interest in the joint venture portfolio.
 These transactions resulted in an aggregate net gain in 2011 of \$216.6 million.
-During 2010, we recorded a gain of \$321.0 million primarily due to our share of the gain on the sale of our interest in Simon Ivanhoe, the gain on the sale of Porta di Roma by GCI.
+During 2010, we recorded a gain of \$321.0 million primarily due to our share of the gain on the sale of our interest in Simon Ivanhoe, the gain on the acquisition of a controlling interest in a regional mall previously accounted for under the equity method and the gain on the sale of Porta di Roma by GCI.